bookshelf/bookshelf/.github/CONTRIBUTING.md

 ### Using a Configuration File

-If you don't want to go to the trouble of performing the changes explained in the previous two sections you can instead use a config file that tells the test suite about your database setup.
+If you don't want to go to the trouble of performing the changes explained in the previous two sections you can instead use a config file that tells the test suite about your current database setup.

 The tests will look for a `BOOKSHELF_TEST` environment variable that points to a `config.js` file with the connection details for each database server.
 This file must not be the same database config file you use for any other application,